In the United States, as in much of the world, TBI is a common cause of death and disability.

 Adequate pain control often requires opioids.

 Maintaining euvolemia and normal serum osmolality (iso-osmolar or slightly hyperosmolar; target serum osmolality 295 to 320 mOsm/kg [295 to 320 mmol/kg]) is important.
-To control ICP, recent studies have found that hypertonic saline solution (usually 2% to 3%) is a more effective osmotic agent than mannitol.
+To control ICP, hypertonic saline solution (3% or 23.4%) is a more effective osmotic agent than mannitol.
 It is given as a bolus of 2 to 3 mL/kg IV as needed or as a continuous infusion of 1 mL/kg/h.
 Serum sodium level is monitored and kept ≤ 155 mEq/L (155 mmol/L).